MZanggl/fetch-me-json/README.md

 ### internal fetch

-Internally this is the fetch that will be executed for everyting except for `GET`.
+Internally these are the fetch options that will be used for everyting except for `GET`.
 You can configure these to your liking (see below).

 ```javascript
 {